 In 1884, Dartmouth along with other centres adopted Standard Time of the 60th meridian.
 Timepieces were advanced 14 minutes before noon on March 1st.
 Louis D. Robinson resigned as Principal of Schools, and was succeeded by H. S. Congdon.
 William Mac-Kenzie became Chief of the two-man police force, in place of Robert Lehan.

 On Dartmouth side, the first sod for the railway was turned at Stairs’ wharf on July 1st.
 Hundreds of navvies and scores of teams were employed as the work progressed.
 By September they were evidently in the vicinity of the Mill Cove, for a report of that date said that the cutting down of the banks revealed the presence of human bones.
 At one place a coffin was unearthed with a cannon ball on top.
 Nothing remained inside but the skull and some mouldering bones, a heavy gold ring and a few coins.
 One was an Irish penny dated 1781.
-To the south of Old Ferry wharf, shown on page 29, were found two skeletons, one skull measuring 26 inches, and the large thigh bones showed that there were giants in those days.
+To the south of Old Ferry wharf, were found two skeletons, one skull measuring 26 inches, and the large thigh bones showed that there were giants in those days.
 The other skull had the teeth nearly intact, one being filled with gold.

 Bones are being turned out in every direction to the eastward of the town-plot, which was known as the plague graveyard when the [Indigenous people] died in large numbers owing to the scurvy being brought among them by the French, and also by the deaths of French discoverers who died there in hundreds previous to the settlement of Halifax, said the report.